 - Not expected to be resolved within a year

 Reassignment may be authorized when there are extreme family problems, and the soldier's presence is needed.
 A soldier may get a deletion or deferment from an overseas assignment if the problem requires them to stay in the U.S. for a short time.

 If the problem is chronic or can't be resolved in a short amount of time, a compassionate discharge procedure is generally the most appropriate action.
 Consideration for reassignment may be given in cases of extreme family problems that are not expected to be resolved within a year if it meets the needs of the Army.

-Requests are made on DA Form 3739, Application for Assignment/Deletion/Deferment for Extreme Family Problems submitted through the chain of command.
-This must be done by the soldier.
-Commanders can disapprove compassionate requests when they clearly do not meet the prerequisites.
-The Army Personnel Command has approval authority for compassionate reassignment.
+Requests are made on DA Form 3739, Application for Assignment - Deletion - Deferment for Extreme Family Problems submitted through the chain of command.
+It must be done by the soldier.
+Commanders can disapprove of Compassionate Requests when they do not meet the prerequisites.
+The Army Personnel Command has approval authority for a Compassionate Reassignment.

 - The soldier needs to be present to resolve the problem, and it can't be done with leave.

 - The problem cannot have been foreseen when the soldier last entered active duty.